 Throughput limitations in A2P 10DLC pilot stage

-In the initial pilot stage, the TCR Trust Score you receive will dictate the maximum throughput of your long code numbers toward AT&T, however, your throughput will still be dependent on how many numbers you have.
-The final implementation of message sending throughput as outlined in Message throughput and Trust Scores is still underway.
+As of May 14, the TCR Trust Score you receive will dictate the throughput of your long code numbers toward AT&T. The final implementation of message sending throughput for all carriers, as outlined in Message throughput and Trust Scores, is still underway.

 Limitations with sharing A2P Brand registration across multiple Twilio Account SIDs